-This is Paris today at 7:15 am when I went to the pool.
-Seeing this while crossing the bridge is enough to get me out of the house even if it's pitch black out.
+This is Paris at 7:15 am when I left for the pool.
+Seeing this is enough to get me out of the house even if it's pitch black out.

 My 5th straight day hitting the water at Art Deco Piscine Pontoise (built 1934).